npg70/galbreath-old/sources/distilleries-of-campbeltown.md

 ---
 title: The Distilleries of Campbeltown
+publisher: "Angels' Share"
+year: 2005
 ---

 ## Index